Highly rated local moving companies for Long Beach to New Orleans moves

 - New Orleans is considered to be less safe than Long Beach with a score of 32.69 vs Long Beach’s 41.42.

-- Air quality in New Orleans is good, and in Long Beach it's good.
+- Air quality in New Orleans is Good, and in Long Beach it’s Good.

-- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.
+- Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.

 - State licensing: If you’re using a legitimate moving company to relocate from one home or apartment within the state to another, look for a company regulated by the Louisiana Public Service Commission (LPSC).
 During the pre-move screening process, families on the move should verify that prospective movers are registered and in good standing with the LPSC.
 In cases of substandard service, inflated costs, and unlicensed movers operating illegally, consumers may file a complaint, after which the commission will initiate an investigation.
-Double-check that the moving company is properly licensed before you hire them.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can check the status of a Louisiana moving license through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Louisiana, visit the state’s public utilities commission.

 - Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose Released Value Protection for free coverage at 60 cents per pound from movers.
 For full-value protection, explore alternative options with your chosen moving company or consider a third-party insurance provider.